heathertill/portfolio/README.md

+To run the app - npm run dev

+to push changes to heroku - git push heroku master

 # Barebones React/TypeScript/Express/Sass Boilerplate
 This project is a starting point for a TypeScript based React app that also has a local API server using express.